YoungHaKim7/Java_Lang/README.md

   ⌘   /  : for single line comments (  //...  )
   ⌥   ⌘   /  : for block comments (  /*...*/  )

+// The Rename refactoring
+You can easily rename your classes, methods, and variables with automatic correction of all places where they are used.
+Position the caret at the symbol you want to rename, and press ⇧   F6   (Refactor | Rename).
+Type the new name and press   ↩ Return  .

+// Preview search results
+You can use the Preview area of the Find in Files dialog (  ⇧   ⌘   F  ) for quicker search without leaving the dialog.
+The Preview dialog displays the first 100 results.

 ```